The 10 Cheapest Colleges in Minnesota

 - Cross-country skiing

-BSU’s tunnel system makes negotiating the notoriously harsh Minnesota winter a bit easier and helps attract students from across both the state and country—students hail from 38 Minnesota counties and 36 different states.
+BSU’s tunnel system—a network of underground walkways—makes negotiating the notoriously harsh Minnesota winter a bit easier, helping attract students from across both the state and country.
+BSU students hail from 38 Minnesota counties and 36 different states.

 Learn more about Bemidji State University and what it takes to get accepted.